 It is within this tradition that instructions how to speak about suicide or mental illness are located.
 Academics, doctors, advocates all assume to have the right to tell others how to speak.
 They assume the authority to change language or at least its use.
 I have a number of problems with it.

 1. My first problem is that more often than not the change is insignificant.
-With some dismay I read that apparently there are people who object to being ‘discharged’ from hospital (I fail to remember why and life is too short to look for it).
+With some dismay I read that apparently there are people who object to being ‘discharged’ from hospital (I fail to remember why and life is too short to look it up).

 2. The second reason is that the list of the proscribed words will never be full or even half full.
 Language is contextual and what’s problematic in one context, it’s not in another.
 This simple and very obvious fact, however, seemingly cannot penetrate medicine as it obsesses about the words it identifies as undesirable.

 And yet, academics, doctors, advocates know so much better.
-They are always at hand to tell me what words I should really (like – really really) object to.
-I can’t have my own, unfortunately.
-The boo-boo words must be authorised.
+They are always at hand to tell me what words I should really object to.
+Importantly, I can’t have my own, unfortunately, the boo-boo words must be authorised.

 3. Here is the third reason.
 I reject the right of a person, even a group of people, to tell me how I should speak, just because they are important, have degrees (including medical degrees!) or have other trappings of authority.
 And while I don’t want to use the arguments of elitism, I don’t particularly buy the notion that medical or psychological elites have the right to tell oiks like me to ‘speak proper’.